June-Jepkurui-png/Skyler/README.md

 - 🌡️ **Real-time soil monitoring** using integrated sensor APIs
 - 📊 **Dynamic dashboards** displaying soil moisture, pH, and nutrient levels
 - ☁️ **Weather-based recommendations** for irrigation and planting
-- 🧠 **AI-driven insights** for crop optimization and soil health trends
+- 🧠 **AI-driven insights** for crop optimization and soil health trends.
 - 🔔 **Smart alerts** when conditions deviate from healthy ranges.
 - 🌍 **Responsive interface** accessible from any device